Hit enter after type your search item

 A simple Python list example with for loop

 In this example, a simple list of numbers is created.
-A for loop is used to get through that list and print function is used to display list items.
+A for loop is used to get through that list and the print function is used to display list items.

 Output: